BLopo20/Parkinson-s-Disease-Datasets/README.md

 ## Description

-This dataset provides data from 3 or 8 sensors collected both in clinical and home settings to evaluate wheter mobile sensors can be used to track motor fluctuations caused by Levodopa treatment.
+This dataset provides data from 3 or 8 sensors collected in both clinical and home settings to evaluate whether mobile sensors can be used to track motor fluctuations caused by Levodopa treatment.
 These motor fluctuations include dyskinesia and depleting effectiveness at controlling symptoms.

-All study participants wore at least 3 sensors, a GeneActiv on the wrist of the most affected limb, a Pebble smartwatch on the wrist of the least affected limb, and a Samsung Galaxy Mini smartphone in a fanny pack worn in front of the waist.
-Of the 31 subjects, 19 also wore 5 Shimmer 3 sensors placed, with one of these sesors placed on each limb and on placed on the lower back.
+All study participants wore at least 3 sensors: a GeneActiv on the wrist of the most affected limb, a Pebble smartwatch on the wrist of the least affected limb, and a Samsung Galaxy Mini smartphone in a fanny pack worn in front of the waist.
+Of the 31 subjects, 19 also wore 5 Shimmer 3 sensors placed, with one of these sensors placed on each limb and one placed on the lower back.
 Subjects that wore the Shimmer 3 sensor performed a slightly expanded protocol.

 Data was collected on 4 days.
 On the first day, subjects were on the ON medication state and performed section III of the MDS-UPDRS in the lab.
-Afterwards, subjects performed several motor tasks, listed bellow.
+Afterwards, subjects performed several motor tasks, listed below.
 The performance of these tasks was repeated 6 to 8 times at 30 minute intervals.
 A clinician provided labels of symptom severity and/or presence for each task.
 - Standing;
 - Walking in a straight line for 30s;
 - Walking in a straight line for 30s while counting backwards;
-- Walking upstairs and down stairs;
+- Walking up stairs and down stairs;
 - Walking through a narrow corridor;
 - Finger-to-nose for 15s (twice with each arm);
 - Alternating hand movements for 15s (twice with each arm);